 Picking puzzle-like home gym flooring is a smart idea since you can easily arrange the flooring to suit your space.
 This makes TrafficMaster Rubber Gym Flooring Tiles our top pick (view at Home Depot) since you can pick up and put down the foam tiles to fit your gym.
 While slightly thinner than some other options for gym flooring, they provide a solid surface for any activity you have in mind and protect your floors from repetitious movements or heavy equipment.
 Another great option is the ProsourceFit Puzzle Exercise Mat, which is inexpensive, durable, and easy to clean.

 What to Look for in a Home Gym Floor

-Durability Rubber and vinyl floors are the most durable options, though rubber is more universally appealing—it absorbs shock more effectively and is more affordable.
+Rubber and vinyl floors are the most durable options, though rubber is more universally appealing—it absorbs shock more effectively and is more affordable.

-Type of exercise Choose rubber or foam floors for intense exercises like jumping rope or weight training—they’ll absorb impact better than carpet, vinyl, or turf will.
+Choose rubber or foam flooring for intense exercises like jumping rope or weight training—they’ll absorb impact better than carpet, vinyl, or turf will.
 These materials are better suited for yoga or as a base for exercise bikes or treadmills.

 Home gym floors should always be thick enough for rigorous workouts and weights or machines.
 Higher amounts of cushion will also be easier on joints and protect an existing floor underneath.
 Popular materials for home gyms include rubber, vinyl, wood, EVA foam, and carpet.

 Materials like shock-absorbing foam are great for home gyms with weight machines and cardio equipment.
 This puzzle piece-like material should be around 0.32 inches thick or more to provide floor protection and traction.

 Can you put a home gym on a second floor?